Santander Logo

 Banco Santander Central Hispano Logo 2001-2007

-The management of the financial institution decided to return to the old drop-shaped icon on the oval.
+The financial institution’s management decided to return to the old drop-shaped badge on an oval.
 The word “Santander” is written next to the brand name below – “Central Hispano.”
-All elements are in white and placed in a red rectangle, now in a horizontal position.
+All elements are white and are now placed in a red rectangle, in a horizontal position.
 The font is thin, with serifs.

 2007 – 2018